tengkusyafiq/elm-me-gusta/README.md

 # 2. [25 Elm Examples](https://github.com/bryanjenningz/25-elm-examples)

-[x] download the repo.
+1. open the respected ellie.
-[x] go through it one by one, test it yourself and make note.
+2. go through it one by one, and make note.

 ## 1. hello world 01

+Basic structure.

 ```elm
 -- This is how you write single-line comments in Elm.